 Section 1002.421(2)(f)1., F.S., requires a participating private school in operation for less than three years to demonstrate fiscal soundness by obtaining a surety bond or letter of credit for the amount equal to the scholarship funds for any quarter and filing the surety bond or letter of credit with the department.
-Forty-seven private schools with fiscal soundness documentation filed for an amount less than the amount of scholarship funds the school received for any one quarter during the 2015-2016 school year and were issued Notices of Noncompliance.
-Forty-five of the schools obtained a new surety bond or letter of credit for the appropriate amount and were able to continue uninterrupted participation in the scholarship programs.
-One school has been suspended and one school is in the process of being suspended.
+Sixty-eight private schools with fiscal soundness documentation filed for an amount less than the amount of scholarship funds the school received for any one quarter during the 2016-2017 school year and were issued Notices of Noncompliance.
+Sixty of the schools obtained a new surety bond or letter of credit for the appropriate amount and were able to continue uninterrupted participation in the scholarship programs.
+Eight schools suspended for failure to maintain fiscal soundness documentation.
+Six of the eight schools suspended submitted fiscal soundness documentation to the department to continue participation in scholarship programs, and their suspensions were rescinded.